-There’s no scientific evidence to back up the Symulast Method or the technical claims regarding muscle atrophy
+There’s no scientific evidence to back up the Symulast Method or the technical claims regarding muscle atrophy.

 The testimonials within the intro video do not show any photos of the three women testifying – no before or after and no footage of them speaking.

 The major let down of this program is the lack of diet discussion.
 I found it surprising that a nutritious diet is not touched on.
 Obviously, Joey is focused on tightening and toning muscles.
-However there is there is a lot of scientific evidence to support the claim of diet being the most effective way to get results.
+However there is there is a lot of scientific evidence to support the claim of diet being an effective way to get results.
 I find it hard to imagine a participant gorging on fast food and chocolate every day while completing the Symulast Method and reaching a satisfactory result within twenty-eight days.

 Positives of The Truth About Cellulite